 - In comparison, just 10.8 percent of respondents "always or generally" prefer to source globally.

 - In fact, nearly half of buyers (46.7 percent) actually "rarely or never" prefer to source globally at all.

 It's clear that most buyers prefer to keep the supply chain as close to home as possible.
 Here’s why:

 You never know when an opportunity will strike or a challenge will arise.
+Buyers prefer knowing what the growth pattern is for the product they are sourcing before they actually choose a partner — ability to scale is key.
 For instance, you can receive a highly lucrative bid from a great customer, or an existing client may need you to ramp up in order to meet demand.
 Will you be ready?

 The further away you are from elements of your supply chain, the less control you have over them.
 Suppliers may say that they treat all of their customers and purchase orders the same, but if they anticipate a site visit or a drop-in meeting from you, chances are they will keep you top of mind.

 Face-to-face visits will allow you to address any concerns and ensure all products meet your standards.
 There’s also less chance of things being “lost in translation,” which often occurs when working with far-flung teams of people, many of whom aren’t actually on the floor and touching your products.

 If you are tightening your budget, you should consider tightening your supply chain as well.
 The amount of money companies spend on logistics every year is staggering, with North American companies shelling out over $1 billion every year.